Armandpl/furuta/README.md

 ## Motivations and Goals
 - There are many ([hundreds!](https://www.youtube.com/results?search_query=furuta+pendulum)) videos of rotary inverted pendulum on the internet but we couldn't find good documentation on how to build one and how to control one.
 This projects aims to make building a furuta pendulum **affordable and reproducible**.
 - We wanted to learn about RL.
-Balancing a pendulum is kind of the RL "hello world", it seemed like a good starting point.
+Balancing a pendulum is kind of the "hello world" of the field, it seemed like a good starting point.

 ## Getting Started
 1. [Get the supplies and follow the hardware instructions](https://github.com/Armandpl/furuta/tree/master/hardware)